About Justice Climate Fund

 JCF

-JCF is a purpose-built nonprofit financial institution that is building the field and deploying capital through CDFIs, credit unions, MDIs and green banks to enable families, communities and businesses to save money while investing in a greener and safer future for all.
+JCF is a purpose-built nonprofit financial institution that is building the field and deploying capital through CDFIs, credit unions, and Minority Development Financial Institutions (MDIs) to enable families, communities and businesses to save money while investing in a greener and safer future for all.

 Founded by the Community Builders of Color Coalition, JCF is comprised of a growing national and diverse network of financial institutions and advocacy organizations that have been working for many decades with, for and in communities that have been historically left behind.